 In the beginning, the telecom network was different network.
 The network was based on TDM lines named E1 or T1 channels.
 These days the network is a mix of TDM and packet-based IP networks.
 Ss7 is the base protocol used by the legacy telecom’s wired network.

-Voip is one of the example of telecom protocols over IP network.
-Voip uses SIP or session initiation protocol and RTP or Real time transfer protocol for voice services over IP network.
-As voip is new, there are gateways.
-Gateways does the voip to PSTN and vice versa conversion.
+VOIP is one of the examples of telecom protocols over IP networks.
+VOIP uses SIP or session initiation protocol and RTP or Real-time transfer protocol for voice services over the IP networks.
+As VOIP is new, there are gateways.
+Gateways do the VOIP to PSTN and vice versa conversion.

-A computer is a standalone machine , if it is not connected to any network.
-If its connects to the network, a computer should implement the communication protocols.
-Each protocol have list of messages and its flow.
-Message flow means , states etc.
+A computer is a standalone machine if it is not connected to any network.
+A computer should implement the communication protocols if it needs to connect to the network.
+Each protocol has a list of messages and its flow procedure.
+Message flow means states, etc.